Fiona-1981/jon-edis-osteopath/README.md

-This is my first piece of voluntary work.
+This is my first piece of voluntary work and a screenshot of how it looked\
+at the inception!

 <img width="702" alt="jedis for GitHub" src="https://github.com/Fiona-1981/jon-edis-osteopath/assets/82163486/f55ea12d-ee1e-49f7-bfd8-55100e216937">